Health Services Union expenses affair: Allegations of impropriety

-Succeeding Thomson as general secretary of the HSU in January 2008, Kathy Jackson identified financial irregularities in the union's accounts and engaged external auditors to investigate.
+In January 2008, members of the National Executive identified financial irregularities in Thomson's union credit card statement.
+Further investigation showed that members' money was being spent on prostitution services.
+The National Executive directed the then National Secretary Katherine Jackson (née Koukouvaos) to engage forensic auditors to investigate the matter further.
+Jackson long resisted these calls, however, after some months she eventually recognised that it was impossible to continue in this way.
+She finally took steps to engage external external auditors to investigate further.
 Reporting in May, the audit raised "concerns about evidence of misuse of union funds by Mr Thomson."
 In December, the union engaged tax specialists BDO Kendall to "conduct an investigation" over the alleged improper use of Thomson's union-issued corporate credit card.
 The Sydney Morning Herald revealed the allegations in April 2009; Thomson denied all wrongdoing and stated that an independent audit had not identified any inappropriate use of the card, noted that other people would have been able to incur charges on the account, and said the accusations had been fabricated by rivals within the HSU.